-There was 2 patients representing (6.7%) in our study had history of associated diseases.
+There were 2 patients representing (6.7%) in our study had history of associated diseases.

 The association of AA with other autoimmune disease had variable results in the literature.
-Some studies showed that AA is not related to other autoimmune et al.. diseases (Alkhalifah 2010). other studies However. many demonstrated that AA is associated with several autoimmune diseases (Abd El-Mawla & Maghrabi, 2015; and Dainichi & Kabashima, 2017).
+Some studies showed that AA is not related to other autoimmune diseases (Alkhalifah et al., 2010).
+However. many other studies demonstrated that AA is associated with several autoimmune diseases (Abd El-Mawla and Maghrabi, 2015; Dainichi and Kabashima, 2017).

-Mulders et al. (2011) stated that the 3 most commonly reported comorbidities were hypothyroidism, asthma, anid diabetes mellitus.
+In Alshahrani et al. (2020) study, the 3 most commonly reported comorbidities were hypothyroidism, asthma, and diabetes mellitus.

 The association between AA and other diseases may contribute to a same auto immune background of both diseases.

-In our study; the extent of the scalp involvement was evaluated using the Severity Alopecia Tool (SALT), as follows: S1 (<25% scalp involvement), S2 (26%~50%), S3 $(51\% \sim 75\%),$ S4 (76%~99%), and S5 (100%, alopecia totalis) and we found 46% were S1, 26.7% were S2, 16.7%, followed by S4(6.7%) and S3(3.3%), with statistically significant difference between SALT score and the duration of the disease, and nonsignificant difference was found regarding other parameters as age or sex You and found statistically Kim (2017)а significant difference with duration of the disease as higher duration related with sever disease.
-Both in the AA and in the CD, the presence of organ-specific autoantibodies has been demonstrated, with infiltration of T lymphocytes on the lesion site (Pratt et al., 2017).
+In our study; The extent of the scalp involvement was evaluated using the Severity Alopecia Tool (SALT), as follows: S1 (<25% scalp involvement), S2 $(26\% \sim 50\%),$ S3 $(51\% \sim 75\%),$ S4 (76%~99%), and S5 (100%, alopecia totalis) and we found 46% were S1, 26.7% were S2, 16.7%, followed by S4(6.7%) and S3(3.3%), with statistically significant difference between SALT score and the duration of the disease with P-value < 0.01.and non-significant difference was found regarding other parameters as age or sex.